 They were prostitutes just looking for a place to fuck.
 I could respect that.
 I was about to be evicted from my place anyway so what did I care.
 I quit my job a month before Burning Man so I didn’t have the money for this months rent and I was already a month behind.
 I had a notice on the door when we got to my studio.

 “Get out” it basically read.
-When I quit my job I was under the assumption that a Burning event or festival was not only for enlightening people, it was for broken soles like mine where you also got a gift of some sort of money from the person that brings you in.
+When I quit my job I was under the assumption that a Burning event or festival was not only for enlightening people, it was for broken souls like mine where you also got a gift of some sort of money from the person that brings you in.

 I thought I would be coming home with some sort of cash.
 I also thought I was coming home a mind reader and with Katy Perry too but that didn’t happen either.